vexx32/thread-tracker/README.md

 ## Usage

-Use `tt!help` to have Thread Tracker list its available commands.
+Use `/tt_help` to have Thread Tracker list its available commands.

 ## Data Stored